-Is Constantly Texting The Person You're Dating A Sign Of Insecurity?
+Is Constant Texting A Sign Of Insecurity?
 It Depends On The Situation

 I am not great at texting.
 My friends, family, and um, anyone who has ever texted me can confirm.
 If I'm distracted, I can be a terse, slow responder.
 If I'm killing time, I'll text my little heart away.
 I'm a selfish butt when it comes to texting — I expect prompt replies, while constantly failing to reciprocate them.
 I'm trying to be better with this when it comes to dating, but some advice article that I read circa 1999 seems to be engrained in my brain that says "Constant texting is a sign of insecurity, so play hard to text."